xCounsel/adminpays/example/_posts/2022-01-10-admins-defendants.md

 ## A little terminology

-First, let's define the terminology.
-In Russian court practice, a definition has already been given who should be recognized as a domain name administrator:
+First, let's define terminology.
+In Russian court practice, a definition of who should be recognized as a domain name administrator has already been given:

 > "**Domain administrator** is a person, individual entrepreneur or legal entity for which the domain name is registered". <br/>
 > <sub>**decision of the Moscow Arbitration Court dated November 3, 2011 in case No. A40-73876/2011**</sub> <br/>